 Interested in studying strings at Cal State LA?
 Email Dr. Kilroy to inquire about a sample lesson.

-Office Hours this semester are Mondays and Tuesdays, 10am-11am.
+Office Hours this semester are Mondays 2pm, Tuesdays 1pm, in person or on Zoom.
+Also available by appointment.
 Email for the Zoom link!

 - MUS 1500 - Music in World Cultures